 What to do when you think you have been scammed:

 - Online scams can be reported to the appropriate government agency of your country.

 - Report it to the police and financial institutions.

 - Share with people in your circle when you are aware.

 - If the scammers are using social media to lure unsuspecting victims in, then report it to the social media platform that they can remove it or put up a warning.

 Stay vigilant and safe from the Conman

 Fortunately there are many ways to make a passive income online, without becoming involved in scams or pyramid schemes.
 An online business is often far more cost-efficient, and with a low barrier to enter into creating an online business.
-My recommendation to earn a passive income online, is to join Wealthy Affiliate, and this is where you can read my review about them.
+My recommendation to earn a passive income online, is to join Wealthy Affiliate.
+This is where you can read my review about them.

 More about how to spot an on-line scam is available from wikiHow.